scotdalton/omniauth-aleph/README.md

 ## Usage
-`OmniAuth::Strategies::Aleph` simply makes a call to the Aleph bor_auth X-Service and returns a (configurable) selection of attributes from the returned XML.
+`OmniAuth::Strategies::Aleph` simply makes a call to the Aleph bor_auth X-Service and returns the attributes from the returned XML.

 Use the Aleph strategy as a middleware in your application: